sreeix/redis-proxy/Readme.md

 * No support for Monitor and pub/sub commands( There is no reason why this can't be supported)

-* No support for authentication(There is no reason why this can't be supported)

 * Would be nice to have a small ui for showing errors and status of redis servers.

 * It currently only works as master/slave mode.
 And it's highly unlikely that there could be a switch to sharded mode.